 - The first year of this action was split into two streams, one focusing on simplification, one on testing of 9 Member States (Belgium, Bulgaria, Denmark, Estonia, France, Greece, Hungary, Italy and the UK);

-- The CMPF selected the sample on the basis of:
+- The CMPF selected these 9 states on the basis of:

 - typology of media and political systems;